Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to buy or sell something at a very low price.
-The phrase is figurative and not literally connected to music or singing.
+The idiom is figurative and not literally connected to music or singing.

 Origin: